jamiemcstay/Project-1/README.md

 #### Album release section

->The album release release section was to show some cover art of the new album release of the band, some reviews from popular editorials, and some links where visitors can stream or buy the record.
+The album release release section shows

+- Cover art of the new album release of the band
+- Reviews from popular editorials
+- Links where users can stream or buy the record.

 The design moved on from my initial design as can be seen in my figma designs.
-I used microsoft image generator and open art AI to bring together an album cover that suited the look of the website.
+I used microsoft image generator and open art AI to bring together an album cover that suited the look of the website and the image of the band.

 ##### Desktop